axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/settings/index.rst

 |multi-application-without-portal|

 -  Create new applications: App1, App2, App3...
-Deploy portal(kit,
+Deploy Portal (Kit,
-   template ..) to new applications.
+   Template ...) to new applications.
 Note: must not create an application named ``Portal``.

 -  Configure multi-apps Portal: login by Portal